 Types of Perspectives

 There are many different types of perspectives.
 Some of them you may have already heard of such as vanishing point, forced perspective, or parallel lines.
 Let’s explore some of the variations here.
-To make things simpler we have divided the different perspectives in photography into two categories, visual and physical.
+To make things simpler we have divided the different perspectives in

 Some image ideas include people holding the Louvre or Eiffel Tower or other large objects and places in their hands.
 Or maybe you have seen people hold the sun or pinch a person with two fingers as if they are holding them up.
 The more absurd, the more likely it’s forced perspective.
 Use perspective to play with the viewer’s eye.